ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring relearning the art of doing nothing
+   - Exploring boredom as a rare privilege
    - Finding the satirical angle
    - Making it relatable and timeless